Insality/defold-deployer/README.md

 ![](defold-deployer.png)
 # Defold Deployer
-Unique build && deploy script for mobile projects (Android, iOS), Defold Engine
+Unique build && deploy script for mobile projects (Android, iOS, HTML5), Defold Engine

 ## Features
-- Single deployment script on all Defold mobile projects (Android, iOS)
+- Single deployment script on all Defold mobile projects (Android, iOS, HTML5)
 - One command to build, deploy and read logs from the mobile
 - Global and custom settings on project (provisions, bob version, etc)
 - Save your time on preparing debug && release builds